-Matter: Contributions will be judged on overall content, delivery, structure and overall impact of both sections.
-30% matter . humour, engagement, passion, and emotive language.
-Supporting material may indicate evidence or research
+Matter: 30% matter.
+Contributions will be judged on overall content, delivery, structure and overall impact of both sections.
+Humour, engagement, passion, and emotive language.
+Supporting material may indicate evidence or research.

-30% impromptu questions (Two heckle questions)
+Questions: 30% impromptu questions (Two heckle questions)

 Impact: 10% engagement/ impact on audience.
 Points are up for grabs!
 By observation and anecdotal evidence (did audience applaud warmly, was there laughter/ audible positive reaction, were a few people nodding).